fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_5.md

 `getpass` function has been called with the correct arguments.

-The same advice on how and where to patch the `monkeypatch` fixture from the previous chapter also applies when using this plugin.
+The same advice on how and where to patch the `monkeypatch` fixture from the previous lab also applies when using this plugin.

 ### pytest-django